 - Guidelines on risk measurement and the calculation of global exposure for certain types of structured UCITS (ESMA/2011/112).

-Any comments or queries in respect of the implementation and application of UCITS IV should be forwarded via e-mail to Conduct of Business Division.
+Any comments or queries in respect of the implementation and application of UCITS IV should be forwarded to the Authorisations Team.